guigolab/LyRic/README.md

 #### Setup Snakemake with Pixi

-If you use [Pixi](https://pixi.sh/) to install your conda environments you can use the provided `pixi.toml` file to setup Snakemake and other requirements, with the following command:
+If you use [Pixi](https://pixi.sh/) to install your conda environments you can use the provided `pixi.toml` file to setup Snakemake and other requirements.
+Just run the following command from the pipeline directory:

 ```
 pixi install